 Academic standing will be assessed on the basis of a grade point average (GPA).
 Students are expected to maintain a GPA of at least 2.0.
-See §§23.4(6) and 23.9.2 for information on calculation of GPAs and the academic record
+See §§23.4(6) and 23.9.2 for information on calculation of GPAs and the academic record.

 A review of academic performance is conducted for each student at the end of each Fall/Winter.
+Decisions regarding continuation will be based on courses completed during Fall/Winter only.
+Any courses completed during Spring/Summer will not be considered as part of the decision on academic standing.